-- Prime Construction contracts of \$2,000 or less. - Single Family, Owner Occupied Residences. - Rehabilitation of residential properties designed for fewer than eight (8) families. - Volunteer labor as long as nominal benefits cannot be tied to productivity, hours worked, or in any way be construed as wages. - Convict labor is subject to DBRA, there are no exemptions for convict/prison inmate labor on DBRA covered contracts unless another exemption applies. - Employees of the local Subrecipient (Force Account labor). - Only private or local funds used for rehab or construction unrelated to the CDBG-MIT project. - Holding/maintaining properties (land bank). - Some Demolition Activities may be exempt.
+- Project funded solely with SLFRF, State, Local or private dollars then federal Davis-Bacon requirements are not triggered. - Prime Construction contracts of \$2,000 or less.
+Single Family, Owner Occupied Residences. - Rehabilitation of residential properties designed for fewer than eight (8) families. - Volunteer labor as long as nominal benefits cannot be tied to productivity, hours worked, or in any way be construed as wages. - Convict labor is subject to DBRA, there are no exemptions for convict/prison inmate labor on DBRA covered contracts unless another exemption applies. - Employees of the local Subrecipient (Force Account labor). - Only private or local funds used for rehab or construction unrelated to the project. - Holding/maintaining properties (land bank). - Some Demolition Activities may be exempt.
 However, demolition, clearance, and debris removal are covered by DBRA when planned as part of the same construction contract or subsequent construction is contemplated as part of a future construction project under another DBRA eligible activity.